Cape Town: Geography and the natural environment

-Cape Town is located at latitude 33.55° S (approximately the same as Sydney and Buenos Aires and equivalent to Casablanca and Los Angeles in the northern hemisphere) and longitude 18.25° E. Table Mountain, with its near vertical cliffs and flat-topped summit over 1000 m high, and with Devil's Peak and Lion's Head on either side, together form a dramatic mountainous backdrop enclosing the central area of Cape Town, the so-called City Bowl.
+Cape Town is located at latitude 33.55° S (approximately the same as Sydney and Buenos Aires and equivalent to Casablanca and Los Angeles in the northern hemisphere) and longitude 18.25° E.

+Table Mountain, with its near vertical cliffs and flat-topped summit over 1000 m high, and with Devil's Peak and Lion's Head on either side, together form a dramatic mountainous backdrop, which creates the City Bowl.
+This area comprises the Cape Town CBD as well as numerous suburbs on the mountainside.

 A thin strip of cloud, known colloquially as the "tablecloth" ("Karos" in Afrikaans), sometimes forms on top of the mountain.
-To the immediate south, the Cape Peninsula is a scenic mountainous spine jutting 40 km southward into the Atlantic Ocean and terminating at Cape Point.
-There are over 70 peaks above 300 m within Cape Town's official city limits.
+To the immediate south of the city, the Cape Peninsula is a scenic mountainous spine jutting 40 km southward into the Atlantic Ocean and terminating at Cape Point.

+There are over 70 peaks above 300 m within Cape Town's official metropolitan limits.
 Many of the city's suburbs lie on the large plain called the Cape Flats, which extends over 50 km to the east and joins the peninsula to the mainland.
 The Cape Town region is characterised by an extensive coastline, rugged mountain ranges, coastal plains and inland valleys.

 Extent

 The extent of Cape Town has varied considerably over time.
 It originated as a small settlement at the foot of Table Mountain and has grown beyond its city limits as a metropolitan area to encompass the entire Cape Peninsula to the south, the Cape Flats, the Helderberg basin and part of the Steenbras catchment area to the east, and the Tygerberg hills, Blouberg and other areas to the north.
 Robben Island in Table Bay is also part of Cape Town.
 It is bounded by the Atlantic Ocean to the west, and False Bay to the south.
 To the north and east, the extent is demarcated by boundaries of neighbouring municipalities within the Western Cape province.

+The official boundaries of the city proper extend between the City Bowl and the Atlantic Seaboard to the east and the Southern Suburbs to the south.
+The City of Cape Town, the metropolitan municipality that takes its name from the city covers the Greater Cape Town metropolitan area, known as the Cape Metropole, extending beyond the city proper itself to include a number of satellite towns, suburbs and rural areas such as Atlantis, Bellville, Blouberg, Brackenfell, Durbanville, Goodwood, Gordon's Bay, Hout Bay, Khayelitsha, Kraaifontein, Kuilsrivier, Macassar, Melkbosstrand, Milnerton, Muizenberg, Noordhoek, Parow, Philadelphia, Simon's Town, Somerset West, and Strand among others.